calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

  20. this script will remove any letter given
 21. this script is for reversing input
 22. this script displays all mentioned in the commit
+23. script contain a command that finds empty file